Best Forex Broker 2017

 Commissions & Spreads

-The Forex market unlike other traditional financial markets operates on spreads rather than commissions.
+This market unlike other traditional financial markets mostly operates on spreads rather than commissions.
 This is the reason why most brokers advertise their services as being commission free.

 Simply, they earn by charging traders a spread.
 The spread is the difference between the buying price and selling price.
 For example if the Bid & Ask price for the EUR/USD currency pair is 1.0875/1.0878, this means the spread is 3 pips.